 Microscopy and Macrophotography Training and Equipment Rentals

 I also offer training in all aspects of microscopy, macrophotography, and photomicrography for $60\hr or $299 per day (8 hours) in my studio.
-I offer 1-2 hours free training to students 10 years and older accompanied by an adult interested in learning about microscopy.
-Teachers or adults can receive microscopy traning for $60\hr and they may rent the use of some of my equipment afterwards for $40\hr in my studio to capture digital images using my cameras.
+I offer 1-2 hours free training to students 12 years and older accompanied by an adult interested in learning about microscopy.
+Teachers or adults can receive microscopy traning for $60\hr and they may rent the use of some of my equipment in my studio afterwards for $40\hr to capture digital images using my cameras.
 I also provide private training to anyone interested in Photoshop and Focus stacking - contact me for more information or to book a training session.
 I am happy to recommend camera equipment, stereomicroscopes and light microscopes if you are considering purchasing one - just email me.
 For anyone visiting Calgary from afar there are a number of economical Air BNB locations nearby.

 I sell some refurbished microscopes, I also clean, service and refurbish microscopes.
 For those looking for a new microscope I recommend Motic microscopes which offers professional equipment for about 1\4 the cost of the big 4 name brands (Zeiss, Leica, Nikon and Olympus) and offer high quality optics.
 Motic's head office for North America is in Vancouver.
 I reviewed and purchased their BA310 Polarizing microscope and looking to add phase contrast to this scope in the new year.
 In Calgary if you are looking for a stereomicroscope I recommend Doug Hayden owner of Quality microscopes.
 I own and use a Zeiss Stemi stereomicroscope from Doug.
 He sometimes has used equipment for sale as well.